rht-labs/rht-labs.github.io/_docs/what-we-do.md

 Engagements are focused on all of the following:

-- Achieving Business Outcomes (through a concrete product being developed)
+- Achieving business outcomes (through the development of a concrete product)
-- Forming Product Teams
+- Forming product teams
-- Establishing DevOps culture and a Cloud-Native Organization
+- Establishing DevOps culture and a cloud-native organization

-i.e. Product Teams achieving Business Outcomes through living DevOps culture while developing an important product (application, platform, etc.)
+i.e. Product Teams achieving business outcomes through living DevOps culture while developing an important product (application, platform, etc.)

 Who is a Labs Residency best suited for?